FaidersAltamar/apielectoral/EJECUTAR_AHORA.md

 # 5. Configurar permisos sudo
 sudo bash -c 'cat > /etc/sudoers.d/api-electoral-deploy << EOF
+# Permisos para GitHub Actions deployment
 ubuntu ALL=(ALL) NOPASSWD: /usr/bin/chown
 ubuntu ALL=(ALL) NOPASSWD: /usr/bin/python3
+ubuntu ALL=(ALL) NOPASSWD: /usr/bin/apt update
+ubuntu ALL=(ALL) NOPASSWD: /usr/bin/apt install
 ubuntu ALL=(ALL) NOPASSWD: /bin/systemctl restart api-electoral
 ubuntu ALL=(ALL) NOPASSWD: /bin/systemctl status api-electoral
+ubuntu ALL=(ALL) NOPASSWD: /bin/systemctl stop api-electoral
+ubuntu ALL=(ALL) NOPASSWD: /bin/systemctl start api-electoral
 ubuntu ALL=(ALL) NOPASSWD: /bin/systemctl list-unit-files
 ubuntu ALL=(ALL) NOPASSWD: /usr/bin/pkill
 EOF'